 To most people the web, now, is a feed and the behavior is more akin to web "darting".
 People dart out to individual web pages containing stories or still other feeds, based on social prompts by linked social media contacts.
 After they have finished consuming their content, they dart straight back to their feed.

 I could still be very well talking about the preservation of a laptop or PC WWW by synonymous effect, but from now on I'm going to call it more precisely the preservation of the web surfing culture.
 And I for one am going to concentrate on providing for that culture.

 Looks like the rest of the civilized world will have to take up the slack while America stumbles through its two-year flirtation with the Dark Ages.
 I say two years because that's the soonest Trump can be voted out of power during the mid-terms.

 That's my first personal computer which was a Christmas gift from mom in 1984 or so.
-I believe it was sold at Boscovs in Wilkes-Barre, PA at the time for about 100 bucks.
+I believe it was sold at the time for about 100 bucks at Boscovs in Wilkes-Barre, PA.
 At the time that was the probably among if not the cheapest computer on the market.
 But man, did I make the most of it.
 Those keys are worn flat by my trek through learning BASIC, or at least Timex Sinclair's version of it (not sure anyone anywhere ever learned whatever the "pure" form of BASIC might have been).
 It led to bread and butter for the rest of my life.